GP-Silah/silah-backend/README.md

 ### 5. Seed the Database (Required)

-To populate the database with initial data (specifically, the Categories), run:
+To populate the database with initial data (specifically, the Categories and Subcategories), run:

 ```bash
 npm run prisma:seed:category